-In the case of cereals which are subject to sharp increases in production, such as barley and wheat, either a levy could be imposed or their price could be reduced in relation to other products.
+In the case of cereals which are subject to sharp increases in production, such as barley and wheat either a levy could be imposed or their price could be reduced in relation to other products.
 The latter method would have numerous advantages, particularly for livestock production and with a view to the eventual alignment of Community prices on world prices.

 It would amount to making producers share in the cost of exports, while at the same time it would benefit consumers in the Community.

 For products such as processed fruit and vegetables, co-responsibility could take the form of a ceiling on the quantities eligible for aid.
-That could also be the solution for olive oil without prejudicing the proposal already made by the Commission for this sector.
+That could also be the solution for olive oil without prejudicing the proposal already made by the Commission for this sector (COM(80)55) of March 26, 1980.